On higher scissors congruence: Preliminaries

 is an equivalence, and therefore the total homotopy cofiber is equivalent to the quotient of $K$ by the union of the proper subcomplexes in the diagram:

 \end{ex}

 In other words, the quotient $\Tpl(X)/\Tpl(X)^{n-1}$ is a total homotopy cofiber.

-\begin{df} Let $X$ be any neat geometry and let $\bI$ be the poset of nonempty geometric subspaces $\emptyset \subsetneq U \subseteq X$, including $X$ itself.
-We define two diagrams on $\bI$: \begin{itemize} \item A tautological diagram $F$ whose value at $U$ is the space $U$ itself.
-We define the {\bf polytope complex} $\PT(X)$ to be its total homotopy cofiber:
+\begin{df} Let $X$ be any geometry and let $\bI$ be the poset of nonempty geometric subspaces $\emptyset \subsetneq U \subseteq X$, including $X$ itself.
+We define two diagrams on $\bI$: \begin{itemize} \item A tautological diagram whose value at $U$ is the space $U$ itself.
+We define the {\bf polytopal Tits complex} $\PT(X)$ to be its total homotopy cofiber:

 \item A constant diagram whose value at $U$ is the one-point space $*$.
 We define the {\bf Steinberg complex} $\ST(X)$ to be its total homotopy cofiber:

 \end{itemize} \end{df} As mentioned in the introduction, the Steinberg complex $\ST(X)$ coincides with the RT-building $F^X_{\sbt}$ of \cite[Def 1.8]{cz}.
 See \cite[App A]{cz} for an alternative argument for the above equivalences.